BenBarrett89/miscellaneous/src/fae-approaches/README.md

 For each of these, one will be rated Good (+3), two will be Fair (+2), two will be Average (+1), and one will be Mediocre (+0).

 This codebase calculates all 720 permutations for these values and provides functions for selecting a random combination.
+There are actually only 180 distinct combinations however and these are calculated too.

-## Generating all permutations
+## Generating all permutations and combinations

 These files are checked in, but all permutations can be enumerated and written to files with: